micah734/Tech-Academy-C-Sharp-Project/README.md

 # Tech Academy C-Sharp Project
- C# Projects made during learning course at the Tech Academy
+ C# Projects made during learning course at the Tech Academy.
+This will be updated as more projects are completed.